What I’ve been up to

 It’s been a while since my last post, so I wanted to spend a moment talking about what I’ve been up to.

-In the first instance, I should probably talk about my progress in the book.
+In the first instance, I should probably talk about my progress through the book.
 Basically, I got to a point where it was becoming difficult to complete the projects without spending ever more money on things which would only ever serve the purpose of the book – that is, beyond constructing whatever gizmo the chapter asked for, and learning the small nugget of knowledge as a result, it was becoming difficult to justify the cost.

 While I love the idea of the book, and really do want to complete the projects with it, it’s becoming more and more evident that its focus is on scavaging components and survival in such a fictional universe (which, to be fair, is exactly what it says on the tin), but was starting to run contrary to the experience I wanted.
 This isn’t the end of the story so far as this aspect of this blog is concerned, but completing the book may take longer than I initially expected.